Vaccinium pallidum Aiton

 Family - Ericaceae

-Fruits - Berries globose, glaucous, blue-purple, 5-6mm in diameter, tasty.
-Blueberries.
+Fruits - Berries globose, glaucous, blue-purple, 4-6 mm in diameter.

 Flowering - April - May, occasionally reflowering in October.

 Habitat - Mesic to dry upland forests and ledges and tops of bluffs, ridges, old fields, on acidic substrates.

 Other info. - This small, shrubby species is common in the lower half of Missouri, though it is fairly specific to acidic soils.
 It occurs across most of the eastern U.S. When flowering it is easily recognized by the shape and appearance of the flowers.
 Recognition at the vegetative state is a little more difficult, but aided by the unique presence of densely spaced, tiny white dots on new twigs (most easily seen with magnification).
 Another useful character is the density of the leaf venation, which varies markedly among the three Missouri species of Vaccinium.
 V. arboreum has widely spaced, open venation, whereas in V. stamineum this is tight and dense.
 The venation of V. pallidum is intermediate between these two.
 A comparison is shown in the photo below.
 From left to right the species are V. arboreum, V. stamineum and V. pallidum.

 The plant produces a richly flavored blueberry in the summer.
 These are a real treat to hikers on the rare occasions that the fruits have not already been found and consumed by wildlife.
 Of the three species discussed above, only V. pallidum produces fruits which are worth eating.
 The farmed blueberry, V. corymbosum, does not generally occur wild in Missouri, though it was found to have escaped cultivation at one site in Ste.
 Genevieve County.